 Another difference between Magento versions is that with Magento 2, the Admin can customize the admin panel such that all vital business information can be quickly accessed.
 The Magento 2 admin panel or dashboard is incredibly intuitive and user-friendly.
 This allows users to quickly find the necessary information and also makes navigation throughout the site much easier than it used to be.

-This comprehensive admin panel is what Magento 1 lacked, and which affected its usability among some retailers, making it one of the core difference between Magento versions.
+This comprehensive admin panel is what Magento 1 lacked, and which affected its usability among some retailers, making it one of the core differences between Magento versions.

 Creating products – with 4x faster product import capabilities – in the admin panel is also easier in Magento 2 than it used to be in Magento 1